 Every part of this museum is fantastic and very futuristic!

-- Although Hanayashiki is well renowned, it is not very busy with tourists, making it easy for you to enjoy the rides.
+- Although Hanayashiki is well renowned by locals, it is not well established with tourists making it easy for you to enjoy the rides.

 - You can purchase an unlimited ride pass at the gate!